-- HRC and CRC convene three three-week sessions per year.
-CEDAW, CERD, CESCR and CAT convene two three-week sessions annually.
-CMW initially met twice a year for a one-week session but as of 2008 it will meet two weeks in April and one week in November.
-At its sixty-second session in 2007, the General Assembly adopted resolution A/RES/62/218 in which it authorized CEDAW to hold three annual sessions of three weeks each, with a one-week presessional working group for each session, for an interim period effective from January 2010, pending the entry into force of the amendment to article 20, paragraph 1 of the Convention, The General Assembly also approved the Committee's request to hold a total of five sessions, in 2008 and 2009, three of these meetings in parallel chambers.
-In the past, the Assembly has also authorized more meeting time for CEDAW, CRC and CESCR, and CAT, CRC and CESCR are planning to request more meeting time in the future. - 54.
-The committees examine between four and 18 reports per session: HRC currently examines an average of four reports per session, CESCR five, CAT seven, CEDAW between eight (without parallel working groups) and 13 (with parallel working groups), CERD between eight and 11 and CRC between 10 and 12 (including Convention and Optional Protocol reports).
+52. HRC and CRC convene three three-week sessions per year.
+CEDAW, CESCR and CAT convene two three-week sessions annually.
+CMW initially met twice a year for a one-week session but as of 2008 it meets two weeks in April and one week in November.
+Following General Assembly resolution A/RES/63/243, CERD now convenes two four-week sessions as a measure to address the persistent backlog of reports awaiting consideration.
+At its sixty-second session in 2007, the General Assembly adopted resolution A/RES/62/218 in which it authorized CEDAW to hold three annual sessions of three weeks each, with a one-week pre-sessional working group for each session, for an interim period effective from January 2010, pending the entry into force of the amendment to article 20, paragraph 1 of the Convention, The General

+Assembly also approved the Committee's request to hold a total of five sessions, in 2008 and 2009, three of these meetings in parallel chambers.
+In the past, the Assembly has also authorized more meeting time for CEDAW, CRC and CESCR, and CAT, CRC and CESCR are planning to request more meeting time in the future.

+- 53. The committees examine between four and 18 reports per session: HRC currently examines an average of four reports per session, CESCR five, CAT seven, CEDAW between eight (without parallel working groups) and 13 (with parallel working groups), CERD approximately 12 and CRC between 10 and 12 (including Convention and Optional Protocol reports).
 CMW schedules the consideration of two to three reports in a two-week session and one report in a one-week session.
 Committees devote additional session time to consideration of countries in the absence of a report, and other matters such as the drafting of general comments.
 Some committees must also allocate a substantial part of their meeting time to the consideration of individual communications.
-At its ninety-first session, in October 2007, the HRC examined five country reports in order to reduce the backlog of pending reports. - 55.
+At its ninety-first session, in October 2007, the HRC examined five country reports in order to reduce the backlog of pending reports. - 54.
 The selection of reports to be considered at future sessions is based on chronological order of receipt, with priority being given to initial reports and reports submitted by States parties that have not reported for some time.
 Some committees seek to achieve a geographical balance in reports to be considered, and may give priority to consideration of certain reports at their discretion.